Sebring/freerunner-plugin-gamepad/README.md

+# Gamepad Freerunner Plugin
-Gamepad plugin for the [Freerunner](https://github.com/Sebring/freerunner) game engine.
+Adds gamepad support for the [Freerunner](https://github.com/Sebring/freerunner) game engine.

+## Overview

 Defines a `system` that will listen to connection-events of gamepads as well as life cycle events of `Gamepad`-components (or rather entities including the component).